Effective Date: August 30, 2012; Last Updated May 25, 2023

 LINKS TO THIRD-PARTY WEBSITES, PRODUCTS & SERVICES

 This Privacy Statement applies only to information collected through our Website and email.
-Our Website and Apps may contain links to other websites or apps (“Linked Sites”), products, and services that are not owned or controlled by us.
+Our Website may contain links to other websites or apps (“Linked Sites”), products, and services that are not owned or controlled by us.
 We are not responsible for and have not reviewed the privacy practices of the Linked Sites, or the owners or operators of the Linked Sites, products, or services.
 The owners and operators of the Linked Sites, products, or services may have their own policies regarding privacy and security.
 You should review any Linked Sites, products, or services for their own privacy practices to determine what information about you may be collected and used when you use such Linked Sites, products, or services.

 MLC LOGIN AREAS